Contributing to Public AI Network

 - Edit

-index.md(for the homepage events table) - Add a row to the “Upcoming events” table
+index.md(the homepage file) - Add a row to the “Upcoming events” table

 - Include date, event name, and location

-- Submit a PR with title: “Add [Event Name] to events”
+- Submit your proposed change with title: “Add [Event Name] to events”

 Fixing a Typo